If you are a seller who collected tax in error, the Comptroller cannot refund tax, penalty or interest until you have:

 Example: You owe $100,000 in sales tax on your next return, but you are due a $20,000 refund because you overpaid tax on a previous return.
 You can report the $20,000 credit on the Credit and Customer Broker Schedule, and report tax due of $80,000 on the long form return.
 Be sure to keep good records to show why and how the reduction was made.

 You can also amend an original return you filed.
 Follow the instructions on the form used to file the original return.
 Write "Amended Return" on the top of the form.
-You cannot electronically file an amended return that reduces the tax due after the due date for the period being amended.
+You can also electronically file an amended return, even if it reduces the tax due of the original return filed.
+Additional documentation may be requested to validate your request.

 It is not necessary to file amended returns for separate periods in separate envelopes.
 For efficient processing, the Comptroller's office will review all the amended returns filed at the same time.